Dickson

 Dickson was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Dickson's population showed significant diversity, with 31.1% born overseas and 26.4% speaking a language other than English at home.
-Christianity was the predominant religion in Dickson, at 25.3%.
-While Judaism made up only 0.7%, this was higher than the Australian Capital Territory average of 0.2%.
+Dickson was found to have a higher cultural diversity than most local markets, with 31.1% of its population born overseas and 26.4% speaking a language other than English at home.
+Christianity is the predominant religion in Dickson, making up 25.3% of people residing there.
+However, Judaism shows significant overrepresentation, comprising 0.7% of Dickson's population compared to the Australian Capital Territory average of 0.2%.

 Frequently Asked Questions - Diversity